bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

         Enter a number of partitions.
 It must be a positive integer.

 - *Force create*
         This field indicates if a stream should be removed and re-created by force (if it exists).
-Set it «True» or «False».
-It is set as «False» by default.
+Set it "True" or "False".
+It is set as "False" by default.

 - *Tags*
         Enter a tag\tags for the stream here.